AliSoftware/alisoftware.github.io/_posts/2018-12-16-swift5-stringinterpolation-part2.md

   """
 ```

 [^1]: For the code in that post & playground, you'll need to use Swift 5.
 At the time of this writing, the latest Xcode is 10.1 with Swift 4.2, so if you want to try that code you'll need to [download the Swift 5 development snapshot by following the official instructions here](https://swift.org/download/#snapshot).
-It's an easy way to install the Swift 5 toolchain which you can then activate inn your Xcode preferences (see official instructions).
+It's an easy way to install the Swift 5 toolchain which you can then activate in your Xcode preferences (see official instructions).

 That big String uses the multi-line string literals syntax ([new in Swift 4.0, in case you missed it](https://github.com/apple/swift-evolution/blob/master/proposals/0168-multi-line-string-literals.md)) — and even goes as far as wrapping another multi-line String literal inside another (see the `\(wrap: …)` segment)! — and contains interpolations to add some styling to parts of that big String… so a lot of new features of Swift coming together!